zowe/zowe-client-samples/node-sdk-sample/README.md

 ## Quickstart

-After you install the package, import the class SampleSDK from modules.
+After you install the package, import the class SampleSdk from modules.

 Below is a simple script of how to run the sample SDK, assuming the script file is located under the `node-sdk-sample/src` folder: